Glycosaminoglycans (inci)

 This section has been translated automatically.

-Glycosaminoglycans (GAGs) represent a group of high molecular weight substances that are composed of repeating linear disaccharide units.
-The disaccharide repeating units consist of esters of a uronic acid, which are linked together in a 1-4-glycosidic manner.
-In most cases this is glucuronic acid, more rarely iduronic acid.
-The disaccharide units are connected 1-3-glycosidically with an amino sugar (e.g. N-acetylglucosamine).
+Glycosaminoglycans (GAGs) are a group of high-molecular substances made up of repeating, linear disaccharide units.
+The disaccharide repeating units consist of esters of a uronic acid, which are linked together 1-4-glycosidically.
+This is usually glucuronic acid, more rarely iduronic acid.
+The disaccharide units are linked 1-3-glycosidically with an amino sugar (e.g. N-acetylglucosamine).
 Glycosaminoglycans are often further esterified with sulphuric acid or acetic acid.

-Due to the numerous hydroxyl, carboxy or sulfate group side chains, the glycosaminoglycan molecules are negatively charged.
+Due to the numerous hydroxyl, carboxy or sulphate group side chains, the glycosminoglycan molecules are negatively charged.
 Glycosaminoglycans form glycoproteins and proteoglycans with proteins.

 Classification